cpuabuse/cards.js-sandbox/docs/README.md

 <a name="module_system.System+system.behavior"></a>

 ##### system.behavior ℗
 Event emitter for the behaviors.
+Generally should use the public system instance methods instead.

 **Kind**: static property of [<code>system</code>](#module_system.System+system)
 **Access**: private